Flashing yellow caution lights to turning traffic

 Customer feedback tells us that too many times turning drivers and crossing pedestrians are at odds with each other, with confusion over who has right of way.
 Not only does this become unsafe for pedestrians but it can cause major delays and congestion on Perth roads.

 Flashing yellow 'caution' lights are being rolled out on the wider network to reinforce the 'give way to pedestrian' law and improve driver behaviour.

 What does a flashing yellow light mean for drivers?

-A flashing yellow 'caution' light is aimed at turning drivers as a reminder that pedestrian has right of way.
+A flashing yellow 'caution' light is aimed at turning drivers as a reminder that pedestrians have right of way.
 Even if a green light is displayed (not a green turning arrow), a flashing yellow light means the driver must allow pedestrians to cross before continuing the turn.

 What does a flashing yellow light mean for pedestrians?

 A flashing yellow 'caution' light changes nothing for pedestrians.
-Pedestrians should continue to observe the 'green man', 'flashing red man' and 'solid red man' signals at these intersections.
+Pedestrians should continue to observe the 'green person', 'flashing red person' and 'solid red person' signals at these intersections.